 Newly certified providers receive a CD with service-specific BadgerCare Plus and Medicaid information.
 On an ongoing basis, providers should refer to the Online Handbook for the most current BadgerCare Plus and Medicaid information.
-Future changes to policies and procedures are published in Updates.
+Future changes to

 Certain providers may opt not to receive these materials by completing the Deletion from Publications Mailing List form in the certification materials.
 Providers who opt out of receiving publications are still bound by ForwardHealth's rules, policies, and regulations even if they choose not to receive Updates on an ongoing basis.
 Updates are available for viewing and downloading on the ForwardHealth Portal.